twistingmercury/mnemonic-api/README.md

 ## Usage

 Mnemonic-api manages reusable knowledge-graph patterns through an Admin REST API.
-The separate `mnemonic-mcp` service exclusively serves the read-only Model Context Protocol (MCP) interface.
+It does not expose an MCP endpoint or listener; the separate `mnemonic-mcp` service exclusively serves the read-only Model Context Protocol (MCP) interface.

 With the service running directly on its default ports, create and search patterns through the REST API: